Two Roads to Classicality: Setup

-\end{example}
+} \end{example}

-\begin{remark} In addition to the case already made in Remark \ref{ex:non-causal} for considering non-causal processes, note also that the quantum events of Example \ref{ex:QuantMixed} typically won't be causal.
+\seanignore{ \begin{remark} In addition to the case already made in Remark \ref{ex:non-causal} for considering non-causal processes, note also that the quantum events of Example \ref{ex:QuantMixed} typically won't be causal.
 The causal ones are the trace-preserving maps, and hence, for example, there are no causal effects \cite{CKpaperI, CKBook} aside from the discarding effect itself.
 However, several non-causal events bunched together as a probabilistic process can be causal e.g.~quantum measurements.
-It is therefore very useful to have non-causal processes around, since one does want to be able to talk about `what just happened'. \end{remark}
+It is therefore very useful to have non-causal processes around, since one does want to be able to talk about `what just happened'. \end{remark} }

-The relationship between $\QuantPure$ and $\QuantMixed$ as described in the above example can be viewed in two different ways.
-Firstly note that $\QuantPure$ is a subcategory of $\QuantMixed$ and then it is a standard result in quantum information that there are two equivalent ways to write any general quantum transformation $f \colon A\to B$ in terms of processes in $\QuantPure$, firstly, via the Kraus decomposition, as a sum of pure transformations, $\{a_k\colon A \to B\}$:

-and secondly, via Stinespring dilation, as a pure process $g:A \to B\otimes C$ with an extra output $C$ which is discarded:

-where $\rho_B$ is the monoidal coherence isomorphism.
+\begin{remark} The relationship between $\QuantPure$ and $\QuantMixed$ as described in the above example can be viewed in two different ways.
+Firstly note that $\QuantPure$ is a subcategory of $\QuantMixed$ and then it is a standard result in quantum information that there are two equivalent ways to write any general quantum transformation $f \colon A\to B$ in terms of processes in $\QuantPure$, firstly, via the Kraus decomposition, as a sum of pure transformations, \johnignore{$\{a_k\colon A \to B\}$, i.e.,} $f=\sum_k a_k$, and secondly, via Stinespring dilation, as a pure process \johnignore{$g:A \to B\otimes C$} with an extra output \johnignore{$C$} which is discarded, $f=\rho_B \circ (\id{B}\otimes \discard{C})\circ g$ where $\rho_B$ is the monoidal coherence isomorphism.
 Therefore all of the processes of $\QuantMixed$ can be obtained from those in $\QuantPure$ either by means of the semi-additive or discarding structure.

-This provides both an `internal' and `external' view on the origins of general quantum transformations, and it is these two viewpoints that we extend within this paper.
-This is an important feature of quantum theory, for example, the fact that any mixed state can be represented as a pure bipartite state where one part is discarded is known as the \emph{purification} postulate \cite{Chiri1} and has been used as an axiom in reconstructing quantum theory \cite{Chiri2}.
-More generally, the $\CPM$ construction provides a recipe for producing categories with discarding and a form of purification, see Section~\ref{sec:CPM}.
+This is an important feature of quantum theory, for example, \johnignore{the fact that any mixed state can be represented as a pure bipartite state where one part is discarded is known as the} in the form of the \emph{purification} postulate \cite{Chiri1} which has been used as an axiom in reconstructing quantum theory \cite{Chiri2}.
+More generally, the $\CPM$ construction provides a recipe for producing categories with discarding and a form of purification, see Section~\ref{sec:Daggers}.
+Conceptually, this provides both an `internal' and `external' view on the origins of general quantum transformations, which this paper develops with the two constructions. \end{remark}

 Here are some other example theories which serve as useful points of comparison for quantum theory.

 \begin{example}[Probabilistic classical events] These can be modelled in the category $\ClassProb$, objects are natural numbers $n$, and morphisms $f\colon n\to m$ are $n\times m$ matrices with positive real entries.
 The monoidal unit is $1$ and the monoidal product is $n\otimes m = nm$.
 Semi-additive structure is provided by the matrix sum.
 States are therefore column vectors with positive real elements, effects are row vectors and scalars are positive real numbers.
 The discarding effects are those of the form $(1,1,...,1)$ such that causal states are normalised probability distributions over a finite set and general causal morphisms are stochastic matrices. \end{example}